 Your teen may have a history of self-harm, eating disorders (disordered eating), suicide ideation, family conflict, mild substance abuse, and school avoidance.

-At Discovery Ranch for Girls, we understand that teens are more than a diagnosis.
+At Discovery Ranch South, we understand that teens are more than a diagnosis.
 We have successfully helped young youth overcome a variety of challenges, such as:

 - Adoption or Attachment Issues